AlexWiigs/OptimalDesigns-MATLAB/docs/DesignProblem.md

 ### Calcaulate basis vectors for each potential design point

-The `basisMatrix()` method expects a $k \times v$ matrix, where each row represents a potential point in the design matrix and returns a basis vector calculated at the point.
+The `basisMatrix()` method expects a $k \times v$ matrix, where each row represents a support point in the design matrix and returns a basis vector calculated at the point.
 These basis matrices are used to calculate the fisher information matrix which are optimized differently depending on the design criteria specified.

-**Example**
+**Example:**

 Using the design problem specified under the constructor heading, and the grid points calculated in the `gridPoints()` example:
 ```matlab